Palestine Action: Actions

-Elbit
+Actions against Elbit

-On 19 May 2021, during the 2021 Israel–Palestine crisis, four members of the group dressed in red boiler suits climbed onto the roof of an Elbit Systems-owned unmanned aerial vehicle (drone) factory in Meridian Business Park, Leicester.
+On 19 May 2021, during the 2021 Israel–Palestine crisis, four members of the group dressed in red boiler suits climbed onto the roof of a drone factory owned by UAV Tactical Systems, a subsidiary of Elbit Systems, in Meridian Business Park, Leicester.
 The occupation lasted six days, and a total of 10 arrests were made for conspiracy to commit criminal damage and aggravated trespass.
 The defendants were cleared after the trial judge instructed the jury to consider the common law defence of necessity and the statutory defence of protection of property under Section 5(2)(b) of the Criminal Damage Act 1971.
-The same year the group staged similar occupations of Elbit Systems sites in Bristol, Oldham in collaboration with Extinction Rebellion, and Tamworth in collaboration with Animal Rebellion.
+The same year the group staged similar occupations of Elbit Systems sites in Bristol, Oldham (in collaboration with Extinction Rebellion), and Tamworth (in collaboration with Animal Rebellion).
+Repeated occupations and damage at the Oldham site (a subsidiary called Ferranti P&C) preceded its permanent closure and sale in January 2022.
+This series of actions contributed to multi-day shutdowns and potentially contributed to the loss of a £2.1bn contract between Elbit UK and the Ministry of Defence.

+In April 2022, two Palestine Action protestors chained themselves to the gates of a factory of UAV Tactical Systems Ltd, a subsidiary of Elbit Systems, in Braunstone.
+Other activists gathered nearby with signs stating "Free Palestine".
+Three protestors were arrested.
+A spokesperson for the group said that "Direct action will not cease until all Elbit sites are closed".
+These and other actions contributed to multi-day shutdowns and potentially contributed to the loss of a £2.1bn contract between Elbit UK and the Ministry of Defence.

 In April 2024, Somerset County Hall, a Grade II-listed public building owned by Somerset Council, was splashed with red paint after a Palestine Action protest.
-The protest was related to the council's leasing of a building in the Aztec West business park to defence contractor Elbit Systems UK.
+The protest was related to the council's leasing of a building in the Aztec West business park to arms company Elbit Systems UK.

-On 6 August 2024 two police officers and an Elbit employee were injured during a break-in at Elbit's Aztec West premises.
-Six activists were arrested.